Zero A. D.: The Birth of Christ: Production

 The film, originally titled Bethlehem and described as a "spiritual thriller" revolving around the Massacre of the Innocents, was announced in November 2024, with Alejandro Monteverde set to direct for Angel, marking their third collaboration.
 The cast includes Sam Worthington as Herod's son Antipater, Ben Mendelsohn as Nahash, Gael García Bernal as Joachim, and Deva Cassel as Mary.

 Principal photography took place in Morocco in November 2024.

 Release

-The film was retitled Zero A. D. and was scheduled to be released in the United States on December 19, 2025.
-However, the film was pushed back to an unspecified release date in November 6, 2026, with David taking its spot.
+The film was retitled Zero A.D. and was originally scheduled to be released by Angel Studios in the United States on December 19, 2025.
+However, Angel Studios acquired the rights to David and decided to release David in that slot and moved Zero A.D. to 2026.
+It is scheduled to be released in the United States by Angel Studios on December 11, 2026.
+The film was originally scheduled to be released on December 25, but was pushed to its current date.